terror/hackerpaper/README.md

 ### Arguments
 `--account, -a`: required, email and password to your instapaper account.

-`--id`: optional, HackerNews article id to add.
+`--id, -id`: optional, HackerNews article id to add.

-`--type, -t`: required, type of HackerNews article, if id is blank, will scrape posts with given type see [here](https://github.com/terror/hackerpaper/blob/master/types.txt) for the full list of valid types.
+`--type, -t`: required, type of HackerNews article, if id is blank, will scrape posts with given type, see [here](https://github.com/terror/hackerpaper/blob/master/types.txt) for the full list of valid types.

 `--interests, -i`: optional, subdomains of the HackerNews articles